-- You can make bug deterrent with lemongrass and citronella oil – a popular and effective alternative to products like DEET or Pyrethrin.
+- You can make a bug deterrent with lemongrass and citronella oil – a popular and effective alternative to products like DEET or Pyrethrin.
 Mixing 10 drops of each oil into a spray bottle with vinegar can help your dog avoid ticks.

 - One recipe for tick prevention involves mixing several drops each of geranium (contains organic Pyrethrin), rosewood, lavender, myrrh, and bay leaf essential oil with a half-shot of vodka and a teaspoon of vegetable glycerin.

-Most natural options are not able to stop a serious tick infestation, but can help you prevent some of the damage.
+Most natural options are not able to stop a serious tick infestation but can help you prevent some of the damage.

-Instead of spraying your dog with insecticides you could have your yard done with something that is preferably non-toxic for dogs and humans and/or keep your dog indoors a couple of days when treating your garden.
+Instead of spraying your dog with insecticides, you could have your yard done with something that is preferably non-toxic for dogs and humans and/or keep your dog indoors a couple of days when treating your garden.
 Every tick you keep out is one less tick you’ll have to remove.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.